 Why Choose This Program

-- You enjoy sinking your hands into rich African soil;
+You’ll love sinking your hands into our rich Ugandan soil;

-- Helping a village achieve food security feels great!
+Helping a community achieve food security feels great!

-Volunteers are given a private room and 3 daily meals at the family home of the host organization’s director.
+Volunteers are given a private room and 3 daily meals at the family home of their host organization’s director.

-Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava and sweet potatoes.
-They are generally served with peas, beans, or groundnut sauce.
+Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava, rice, chapatti, and sweet potatoes.
+They are generally served with peas, beans, fish, or groundnut sauce.
 Bread and tea are the usual breakfast.